-"National Building Regulations and Building Standard Act" means the National Building Regulations and Building Standards Amendment Act No 49 of 1995 and any amendments thereto.
+"National Building Regulations and Building Standard Act" Means the National Building Regulations made in terms of Section 17 of the National Building Regulations and Building Standards Act (No. 103 of 1977), as amended.

 "Nodes" means concentrations of economic and social activity located at accessible locations such as modal interchanges and the intersections of public transport routes.
 Nodes should be positive performing environments that are able to attract business and economic developments to these points.
 Well-functioning nodes are vibrant areas comprising shopping, work, social, and cultural opportunities and public transport facilities in a high quality, safe public environment (Source: Adapted from, The Spatial Development Concept, Mogale City Local Municipality www.mogalecity.gov.za 2017)